fakay96/coupon-core/README.md

 npm run test --prefix frontend -- --run
 ```

+The `test` workflow fails if backend coverage drops below **90%**.
+Tests use
+SQLite databases by default so they can run locally without PostgreSQL.

 ## Continuous Integration

 All pull requests trigger the `test` workflow which runs the Python and